-For future price determinations, IPART considers that SCA should explain and justify any forecast Shoalhaven pumping costs - rather than assume they can be treated as a cost pass through.
+Nevertheless, for future price determinations IPART considers that SCA should outline any forecast Shoalhaven pumping costs, and explain and justify these forecasts.
 While IPART recognises that there is some inherent uncertainty associated with such forecasts, developing and refining them over time is likely to be an important element of SCA's business planning and its pricing proposals.